amrlabib/javascript-essentials/classes-objects.md

 ```

-As we can see in this example we can call `sum` method without creating an instance of Calculator class, also if we tried to access `sum` method from an instance it will return an error because its a static method.
+As we can see in this example we can call `sum` method without creating an instance of Calculator class, also if we tried to access `sum` method from an instance it will return an error because it's a static method.

 ---